 address the elephant in the room: the daily reports required by the local authorities for USTs.
 This particular report has been customized to suit the requirements of a specific local authority.
 Your local authorities may require a slightly different variation on how the information must be reported, but fear not: the report can be customized based on your government's requirements.

 Let's investigate the report in more detail.

 This is a typical report for a one-month period.
 The image displays the records for the first two weeks.
-Column A & B automatically record the pump totalizers with column C calculating the dispensed quantity.
-Column D is the automatic tank probe readings and Column E shows the fuel delivered by the supplier.
-The estimated inventory in column G is compared to the measured inventory levels of column F. The deviation is calculated in column H.
+Columns A & B automatically record the pump totalizers, with column C calculating the dispensed quantity.
+Column D shows the automatic tank probe readings, and Column E shows the fuel delivered by the supplier.
+The estimated inventory in column G is compared to the measured inventory levels in column F. The deviation is calculated in column H.